yanhy17/example/readme.txt

 Add the 4th line. change sth again
 This line is added in a new branch.
-This line is added in branch "master" and "new" readme.txt modified in branch dev
+This line is added in branch "master" and "new" readme.txt NOT modified in branch dev //fix bug No.2